PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 1. Proof of Ownership

-• Manufacturer's Certificate of Origin (for new kayaks)
+• Manufacturer's Certificate of Origin for new kayaks

-• Previous registration (if from another state)
+• Previous state's registration certificate if transferring from out-of-state

 2. Personal Identification

-• Indiana driver's license or state ID
+• Valid Indiana driver's license or state-issued ID card

 • Proof of Social Security number